-OSHA Paragraph 1910.1030 requires the use of needlesttick prevention devices to eliminate or reduce needlestick exposures.
+OSHA Standard 1910.1030 requires the use of needlestick prevention devices be eliminate or reduce needlestick exposures.
 On an annual basis, non-managerial employees responsible for direct patient care, who are potentially exposed to injuries from contaminated sharps, shall participate in the identification and selection of control devices for needlestick protection.
 This shall be documented as part of the individuals training requirement.